datazip-inc/olake/drivers/db2/README.md

 # DB2 LUW (Linux, Unix, Windows) Driver
 The DB2 LUW Driver enables data synchronization from DB2 LUW to your desired destination.
 It supports **Full Refresh** and **Incremental** mode.
+The db2 golang driver needs IBM Data Server ODBC and CLI driver to run, where support for **Linux/arm64** is not present.

 ---